mitre/hipcheck/site/content/docs/guide/making-plugins/python-sdk.md

-Query endpoints return data that is used in the Hipcheck analysis; the default query endpoint exposed by a plugin is the one most likely to be a top-level analysis in a Hipcheck policy file.
-Thus, the SDK exposes a way for users to define a default policy expression for the default query endpoint, in the case that the policy file does not specify one.
+Query endpoints return data that is used in the Hipcheck analysis; the default query endpoint exposed by a plugin is the one most likely to be a top-level analysis in a Hipcheck [policy file][policy-file].
+Thus, the SDK exposes a way for users to define a default [policy expression][policy-expr] for the default query endpoint, in the case that the policy file does not specify one.
 To do so, define the following function override:

 ```python
  	def default_policy_expr(self) -> Optional[str]: